harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 In our setup, two Looker dashboard models are specifically designed to showcase data solely from pipeline executions with a CD stage.
 The data aggregation and presentation within these views adapt dynamically based on the chosen attributes for display on the dashboard
 Please read more on Looker/Dashboard Behaviour in the following [Doumentation](https://developer.harness.io/docs/cloud-cost-management/use-ccm-cost-reporting/ccm-cost-categories/cost-categories-usage/#behaviour)

-#### Is `Custom Stage` considered as Continuous Delivery stage?
+#### Is `Custom Stage` considered a Continuous Delivery stage?
 Is execution of a pipeline without any Service entity considered towards Total deployments?

 Yes, we consider Custom stage as part of CD stage as of now to update the dashboards, and a deployments without Service is not possible for CD Stage hence it would not be considered towards total deployments
 Please read more on custom stages in the following [Documentation](https://developer.harness.io/docs/platform/pipelines/add-a-stage/#add-a-custom-stage)